Mirza Jelečak

-Mirza Jelečak (born 2 March 1983) is a Bosnian-born Swedish football manager and former player who serves as head coach at Akropolis IF.
+Mirza Jelečak (born 7 June 1967) is a Bosnian-born Swedish football manager and former player who serves as the coach for the Sweden U18 team.

 Club career

 Jelečak was born in Sarajevo.
 He previously played for Örebro SK, Landskrona BoIS, Dalkurd FF and FC Väsby United.

 International career

 Jelečak has represented the Sweden U18 team and the Sweden U19 team.

 Personal life

 He holds both a Swedish and a Bosnian citizenship.